jon-harper/OmniBox/docs/assembly/base.md

 ### Directions

-!!! note
+!!! note "Note: Glass Fuses"
-    Replacing the fuse is necessary if the IEC socket lacks a fuse or has a fuse of the wrong capacity.
+    Replacing the fuse is necessary if the power inlet has a fuse of the wrong capacity (or lacks one entirely).

     [This guide][fuse_guide] can help get you started.
 Consult with a professional if uncertain what capacity fuse you should use.